aragonone/approvals/app/public/meta/details.md

-The Voting app is used to create and participate in votes.
-Votes can be linked to an action, such as issuing a new token or transfering funds, or be purely informative.
+The Approvals app is used to curate potential actions on a DAO.
+It allows people to submit intents based on a role, and forward intents in case they are approved, or drop them if rejected.
+Useful for when an organization wants to allow people to submit desired actions publicly, while having a curation stage before moving forward.

 **Features**
-- Create a new informative vote.
-- Vote "yes" or "no" on open votes.
+- Approve or reject pending intents.
-- See details about open and past votes, including how many tokens have voted and how much time is left before a vote is over.
+- See details about pending and solved intents.
-- Give the Voting app permission to perform actions in other apps so those actions have to be approved by a tokenholder vote before they can be executed.
+- Give the Approvals app permission to perform actions in other apps so those actions have to be approved before being executed.